hundredyearfarms/Hundred-Year-Farms/README.md

 1. Improving system integration to provide all utility services as illustrated above.
 1. Using smart contracts to lower the cost of project capital and administration.

 The second bulleted opportunity is new and expanded upon in the diagram below.
 The first panel in the diagram depicts conventional project financing from investor shares.
 The second panel depicts a form of financing, known as a cooperative, that is sometimes used when a project's returns are too low to interest investor-led financing, but where there is high social purpose.
-The third panel proposes to lower the administrative cost of social purpose cooperatives using smart contracts.
+The third panel proposes to lower the administrative cost of those social purpose cooperatives using smart contracts.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/SMARTCONTRACTS.svg" alt="Smart Contract Cooperatives" width="1000">